3-Minute Speech Competition Information

 How will I know if I win?

-Winners for the 3-Minute Speech Competition will be announced after Poster Session 3 on Wednesday, April 14.
+Winners for the 3-Minute Speech Competition will be announced as soon as possible after the event.
 They will also be announced on this website, social media, and in the Miner Weekly Blast.

 Have other questions?